-The Best Areas to Stay in Munich
+The Best Area to Stay in Munich

-Munich may be best-known for its annual beer extravaganza Oktoberfest, but the city is a great place to visit any time of year: whether you’re into Bavarian kitsch or modern art, Munich has it all.
-It is a fairly big city, but there is one area you absolutely should not miss: Altstadt, the historical and geographical center of the city.
-Originally a medieval walled city, the Old Town is packed with historic buildings, squares, museums, stores, and markets; you won’t need to venture out to keep yourself occupied if you’re only on a short vacation.
-Absolute must-sees are Marienplatz, the city’s main square with its two town halls; the Residenz (grand home of the Kings of Bavaria); and the Viktualienmarkt food market; and absolutely do not leave without having a pint and a pretzel at the Hofbräuhaus, Munich’s touristy but legendary beer hall.
-The main benefit of staying in Altstadt is that you can walk anywhere within the old walled city within 20 minutes and, along with the sights, it has the best shopping and the most historic beer taverns.
+Munich is fairly big, with lots to cover, but there is one area you absolutely should not miss: Altstadt, the historical and geographical center of the city.
+Originally a medieval walled city, the “Old Town” is packed with historic buildings, squares, museums, stores, and markets; you won’t need to venture out to keep yourself occupied if you’re only on a short vacation.
+Absolute must-sees are Marienplatz, the city’s main square with its two town halls; the Residenz (grand home of the Kings of Bavaria); and the Viktualienmarkt food market.
+But do not leave without having a pint and a pretzel at the Hofbräuhaus, Munich’s touristy but legendary beer hall.
+The main benefit of staying in Altstadt is that you can walk anywhere inside the old walled city within 20 minutes and, along with the sights, it has the best shopping and the most historic beer taverns.
 If you can’t afford the high rates here, check out the huge range of budget accommodation in Bahnhofsviertel, the compact district south of the main train station – you can walk (or take a tram) from here into the Old Town.
 Just east of the Old Town, upscale Lehel contains some appropriately high-end hotels within walking distance of the Altstadt, plus its own spread of attractions such as the Haus der Kunstart museum and Bavarian National Museum.

 The second most popular area to stay is north of Altstadt in the neighborhoods of Maxvorstadt and Schwabing – some of our favorite hotels are here.
-Maxvorstadt is often known as the Museum Quarter for its abundance of world-class galleries and museums (it’s best known for the Blue Rider paintings in the Lenbachhaus), while Schwabing is thronging with students and is known for its beautiful Jugendstil (art nouveau) architecture.
+Maxvorstadt is often known as the Museum Quarter for its abundance of world-class galleries and museums (it’s best known for the Blue Rider paintings in the Lenbachhaus), while Schwabing is thronged with students and is known for its beautiful Jugendstil (art nouveau) architecture.
 The latter also has the benefit of running north alongside the Englischer Garten: the largest inner-city park in the world.

 If you’re into shopping and food, make sure to factor in spending at least half a day wandering the streets south of Altstadt, in the area known as Glockenbachviertel (Glockenbach Quarter).
-The neighborhood centers around the lively Gärtnerplatz and forms the heart of the Ludwigsvorstadt-Isarvorstadt borough.
+The neighborhood centers around the lively Gärtnerplatz and forms the heart of the Ludwigsvorstadt-Isarvorstadt district.
 It’s the trendiest part of Munich, packed with hip bars, independent stores, and awesome restaurants.
-The only real tourist attraction is the incredible Deutsches Museum, on an island in the River Isar.
+The only real tourist attraction here is the incredible Deutsches Museum, on an island in the Isar.
 One of Germany’s biggest and best museums, it’s a national temple to science and technology with some of the coolest interactive exhibitions of any museum anywhere, including a realistic mine, an aviation hall, and a planetarium.

-Just east of Altstadt, across the Isar on the other side of the Deutsches Museum, are the neighborhoods of Au and Haidhausen.
-Of the two, Au is the more residential, but it’s worth exploring thanks to its charming cobbled backstreets and characterful old houses that run alongside little streams.
+Just east of Altstadt, across the Isar on the other side of the Deutsches Museum, are the neighborhoods of Au-Haidhausen.
+Of the two, Au is the more residential, but it’s worth exploring thanks to its charming, cobbled backstreets and characterful old houses that run alongside little streams.
 To Au’s north, Haidhausen has a totally different feel; as soon as you cross over the river, it feels bustling thanks to the cluster of restaurants and cafes around the Gasteig (one of Munich’s most important cultural hubs and home to the Munich Philharmonic Orchestra).
 Don’t miss the historic Wiener Platz, surrounded by fairytale houses, which hosts daily food stalls and has one of the city’s best beer gardens.

 The Best Places to Stay in Munich